cutwise/cutwise-api/rest/scoring-scale.md

 ## Overview

-Described below scores scale format is actual for еру following Cutwise Scores: Fire, Brilliance, Cut Performance.
+Scores scale format described below is actual for the following Cutwise Scores: _Fire_, _Brilliance_, _Cut Performance_.

-List of attributes used in scale:
+List of used attributes:

-- `score.val` — absolute score value (is not standardized to mass or area);
+- `score.val` — absolute score value (is not normalized  to mass or area);
 - `score.rg` — relative grade value (normalized by Round cut with the same projection area);
 - `score.d` — calculation error (dispersion).